iftas-org/resources/FediCheck/readme.md

 ## Roadmap

 ### Relationship Checking
-The FediCheck CARIAD version is intended for use by new administrators, and it is not anticipated that relationship checks are required.
+The FediCheck CARIAD version is intended for use by new administrators, and relationship checks are not enabled at this time.
 Future versions will enable this functionality, which will require additional API permissions.

 ### Multi-platform
 FediCheck should be able to operate denylists for any of the major platforms that expose domain blocks via API.